BRITISH VIRGIN ISLANDS - Rising from the

 For the active you, cruise lines offer

-dolphin encounters, mountain and beach hiking, Off-roading 4 X 4
+encounters, mountain and beach hiking, Off-roading 4 X 4 Adventure,

-Adventure, kayaking, an Island tour or scenic sailing.
-A very
+kayaking, an Island tour or scenic sailing.
+A very popular excursion

-popular excursion cruise line also offer is to Virgin Gorda (a
+cruise line also offer is to Virgin Gorda (a sister island of

 As part of the British Virgin Islands, Tortola is one of the foremost international financial centers with approximately 500,000 companies on the financial Register.
 Since the adoption of the pioneering International Business Companies legislation in 1984 to the introduction of the new BVI Business Companies Act in 2004, the BVI has earned recognition as a high-quality international financial centre.

 The BVI, consistently recognized as one of the most breathtaking destinations in the world and the undisputed Sailing Capital of the World, presents 60 islands for exploring its secrets.